my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 <a class="top-link hide" href="#" id="js-top">↑</a>

-This post contains phrases commonly used in written / spoken exams for norskprøver B2.
+This post contains phrases commonly used in *written* and *oral* exams in norskprøver B2.

 - template for constructing a paragraph
 - common phrases for expressing opinions